divyam-vns/Python-DNA-example/both_repos/repo_A_minimal/README.md

-# Repo A - Minimal Educational Repo
+# A - example- sequence handling in Python

-This minimal repository contains beginner-friendly examples for sequence handling in Python.
+This folder contains beginner-friendly examples for sequence handling in Python.

 Structure:
 - basic_examples.py